JamesBrownR/MeetingSurge/_posts/2026-01-25-why-auto-shop-not-growing.md

 image: /blog/blogpics/5-minute-marketing-audit.webp
 faqs:
   - question: "What if I fail all five checks?"
     answer: "Don't panic.
 Failing all five checks means you have massive upside potential.
 You're currently invisible online, which means fixing these issues will have immediate, dramatic results.
-Start with claiming your Google Business Profile (check #1) - it's free and takes 15 minutes.
-Then prioritize based on what competitors are doing well."
+Start with claiming your Google Business Profile {check #1}.
+It's free and takes 15 minutes.
+Then focus based on what competitors are doing well."

   - question: "How often should I run this audit?"
     answer: "Run this full audit monthly.
-But you should check your Google ranking (check #2) weekly.
+But you should check your Google ranking {check #2} weekly.
 Your competitors are actively working to outrank you, so what works today might not work next month.
 Set a calendar reminder for the first Monday of each month."

   - question: "Can I just hire someone to fix everything at once?"
     answer: "Yes, but prioritize strategically.
-If you can only afford to fix one thing, fix your Google Business Profile first - it has the biggest immediate impact.
+If you can only afford to fix one thing, fix your Google Business Profile first.
+It has the biggest immediate impact.
 If you can invest more, a professional can fix all five simultaneously.
 We offer packages that address everything in this audit."

   - question: "My competitor has worse reviews but ranks higher.
 Why?"
     answer: "Review count and recency matter more than you think.
 A shop with 30 recent reviews will outrank one with 100 old reviews.
 Also check... are they posting weekly on Google?
 Is their website faster?
 Do they have better keyword optimization?
 Higher ranking usually means they're doing multiple things right, not just reviews."